cloudera-labs/hms-mirror/Writerside/topics/Databases.md

 # Databases

 The whole goal of `hms-mirror` is to move metadata from one cluster to another.
 Picking which databases to move is a primary function of the application.

 There are several ways to select databases for migration.
 Each with its own benefits.

+> Once a method is selected to add database(s), the other add options will be limited until the option is cleared.

 ### Add 'database' names to the runtime configuration.

 This is the simplest way to select databases.
 Additional filtered can be applied to tables through the table **RegEx** filters.

 <tabs>